 Immediate Family is a photography book produced in 1992 by Sally Mann.
-The book was published by the international quarterly journal Aperture and is made of 65 duotone portraits.
+The groundbreaking and controversial book was published by the international quarterly journal Aperture and is made of 65 duotone portraits.

 The images were taken between 1984 and 1991 in the rural parts of Virginia, where Mann and the children spent their childhoods.
 The photos in the series heed back to the 19th-century prints and reference the well-known photographic canon.
 It is not hard to tell the similarities between the images in Immediate Family and other works by the likes of Julia Margaret Cameron and Edward Weston.